-TECHNICAL ASSISTANCE CODE TTP-F5-2: Ineligible local match for TTP competitive project
+TECHNICAL ASSISTANCE CODE TTP-F7-2: Local match for TTP competitive project

 SUGGESTED TECHNICAL ASSISTANCE: Advise the TTP recipient that the funds it uses for local match are eligible.
 If ineligible funds have been used as local match, work with the FTA regional office to develop a technical assistance.